Norway: Politics and government

 The Storting is the Parliament of Norway.

 Norway is considered to be one of the most developed democracies and states of justice in the world.
-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Norway performs in the high range on overall democratic measures, with particular strengths in elected government and gender equality.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Norway performs in the high range on overall democratic measures, with particular strengths in elected government and gender equality.
 Since 2010, Norway has been classified as the world's most democratic country by the Democracy Index.

 According to the Constitution of Norway, which was adopted on 17 May 1814 and was inspired by the United States Declaration of Independence and French Revolution, Norway is a unitary constitutional monarchy with a parliamentary system of government, wherein the King of Norway is the head of state and the prime minister is the head of government.
 Power is separated among the legislative, executive, and judicial branches of government, as defined by the Constitution, which serves as the country's supreme legal document.

 The monarch officially retains executive power.
 But following the introduction of a parliamentary system of government, the duties of the monarch became strictly representative and ceremonial.
 The Monarch is commander-in-chief of the Norwegian Armed Forces, and serves as chief diplomatic official abroad and as a symbol of unity.
-Harald V of the House of Schleswig-Holstein-Sonderburg-Glücksburg ascended to the Norwegian throne in 1991, the first since the 14th century who has been born in the country.
-Haakon, Crown Prince of Norway, is the heir to the throne.
+Haakon VIII of the House of Schleswig-Holstein-Sonderburg-Glücksburg ascended to the Norwegian throne in 2026.
+Ingrid Alexandra, Crown Princess of Norway, is the heir to the throne.

 In practice, the Prime Minister exercises the executive powers.
 Constitutionally, legislative power is vested with both the government and the Parliament of Norway, but the latter is the supreme legislature and a unicameral body.
 Norway is fundamentally structured as a representative democracy.
 The Parliament can pass a law by simple majority of the 169 representatives, of which 150 are elected directly from 19 constituencies, and an additional 19 seats ("levelling seats") are allocated on a nationwide basis to make the representation in parliament correspond better with the popular vote for the political parties.
 A 4% election threshold is required for a party to gain levelling seats in Parliament.

 The Parliament of Norway, called the Storting, ratifies national treaties developed by the executive branch.
 It can impeach members of the government if their acts are declared unconstitutional.
 If an indicted suspect is impeached, Parliament has the power to remove the person from office.